SAP-samples/build-apps-hcm-sf-mobile-app/app/integration.md

-# Adding integrations to the app
+# Adding Integrations to the App

 ## Introduction